gorilaxxx/ai-framework-deep-health/README.md

 Framework ini disusun untuk tujuan **edukasi, prototyping, dan riset**.
 Tidak dimaksudkan untuk menggantikan diagnosis medis oleh tenaga kesehatan profesional.
 Penggunaan framework sepenuhnya menjadi tanggung jawab pengguna masing-masing.
+---

+## Ownership & Originality

+This framework — **Deep Health Diagnosis Framework (DHDF)** — was originally conceptualized and developed by **[@gorilaxxx](https://github.com/gorilaxxx)**.

+All files, structures, and ideas contained in this repository are publicly versioned under this GitHub repository since **April 2025**.
+Any use, reference, or derivative work should properly acknowledge the original source.

+For inquiries or contributions, please contact via GitHub or open an issue.

+---